 Festivals and other outdoor events have maximum appeal as long as the weather cooperates.
 But, what if it doesn't?
 No matter how "reliable" the date you've chosen for your event, you have to be prepared for inclement weather.
 It can be a small annoyance, or it can cancel the whole event.

-It’s hard for attendees to enjoy themselves if they’re soaking wet or roasting under a way-too-hot sun.
+It's hard for attendees to enjoy themselves if they're soaking wet or roasting under a way-too-hot sun.
 You can put up extra tents or hand out sponsor-branded plastic ponchos or paper parasols.
 But what about protecting rigging and equipment?
-Hosting an outdoor event requires special considerations to ensure your equipment is secure, protected, and functional under adverse conditions.
+Hosting an outdoor event requires special considerations to ensure everything is secure, protected, and functional under adverse conditions.

 Wind.
 Rain.
 Lightning.
 Uh oh.